 As an example, Ferrari released their F12 TDF this year and in their press release, they stated that the F12 TDF had a "Significant increase in downforce, +87%, which has reached unprecedented levels for a front-engined V12 Berlinetta.", which would mean that they know what they are doing.
 The same goes for Mclaren who mentioned in their press release that the "The 675LT produces 40 percent more downforce than the 650S", which also would make sense since both Ferrari and Mclaren are both involved in the F1 circus and that would make them by default, really good at aerodynamics.

-Yet, there are tuning companies that offer body kits for both Ferrari and Mclaren cars, as well as Lamborghini's and a tone of other cars, manufacturers like Porsche, Mercedes, BMW, Maserati, Aston Martin, Nissan, etc. etc. Some claim that they are able to increase downforce, some mention nothing of such, but the big question is, would a body kit on a Ferrari, Lamborghini or Mclaren actually make the car better?
+Yet, there are tuning companies that offer body kits for both Ferrari and McLaren cars, as well as Lamborghini's and a ton of other cars, manufacturers like Porsche, Mercedes, BMW, Maserati, Aston Martin, Nissan, etc., etc. Some claim that they are able to increase downforce, some mention nothing of such, but the big question is, would a body kit on a Ferrari, Lamborghini, or McLaren actually make the car better?
 Would it, really, improve the cars handling and efficiency?

 Give the fact that you are actually modifying something that has been tested, developed, and refined from its inception to release in such a way that it's creating a perfect balance between handling characteristics, efficiency, and outright top speed.
 What testing, development, and refinement is taking place at a tuner company that could radically improve an already improved product? or is it more like putting stripes on your car to make it go faster?